- Admissions & Aid

 Each year, the One Book committee carefully selects a book to share across the Greater Philadelphia community.
 The year-long programming connected to the annual book selection gives thousands of individuals varied opportunities to learn about new Jewish authors; explore Jewish culture, and share the joy of reading with others in our community.
 A list of selections from past years can be found here.

-This year, Jewish Learning Venture was pleased to announce the One Book, One Jewish Community Book for 2018-19
+We are pleased to announce the One Book, One Jewish Community Book selection for 2019-2020:

-Kickoff Conversation and Book Signing with Michael Lukas
+Join us for the Official Kickoff Conversation and Book Signing with Alice Hoffman

 Sunday, November 17, 2019 at 2 pm